masumsoft/express-cassandra/README.md

     npm install express-cassandra@0.5.4

 Please note that if you use the legacy cassandra 2.x compliant version then please use the corresponding README.md file for that version.
-The following documentation is for version 3.x and datastax enterprise 5.x only.
-The materialized view support and several other part of the documentation is strictly applicable for cassandra 3.x / dse 5.x and will not work in earlier versions of cassandra.
+The following documentation is for version 4.x, 3.x and datastax enterprise 6.x/5.x only.
+The materialized view support and several other part of the documentation is strictly applicable for cassandra 4.x/3.x or dse 6.x/5.x and will not work in earlier versions of cassandra.

 # Documentation